Alex007rup/answer-evaluater-ai/README.md

 ![Gemini API](https://img.shields.io/badge/-Gemini%20API-00DCFA?style=flat-square&logo=gemini&logoColor=white)

 ## Prerequisites:
-- Node.js and npm installed on your machine.
 - Gemini API credentials (You can obtain these by signing up at the [Gemini API website](https://www.gemini.com)).

 ## Installation: